1. Home

 Sending Messages to the Customer

 If the messaging feature is enabled (under Wholesale > Settings > Wholesale Quotes > General > Message Settings), each quote detail screen includes a message thread.
-You can send a message to the customer directly from within the quote — for example, to ask a clarifying question before approving, or to explain a pricing adjustment.
+You can send a message to the customer directly from within the quote, for example to ask a clarifying question before approving, or to explain a pricing adjustment.

 1. Open the quote detail screen.